How to cook with makrut lime leaves

 13 May 2015

-Kaffir lime leaves are an aromatic Asian leaf most often used in Thai, Indonesian and Cambodian recipes.
+Makrut lime leaves (also known as kaffir lime leaves) are an aromatic Asian leaf most often used in Thai, Indonesian and Cambodian recipes.
 They have a spiced-citrus flavour which is a lot lighter and zestier than a bay leaf or curry leaf.
 Perfect for lifting a coconut-based broth or fragrant fish curry.

-What to look for when buying kaffir lime leaves
+What to look for when buying makrut lime leaves

 The leaves have an unusual, hourglass shape, which almost looks like two leaves joined together at the tip.
-The kaffir lime leaves are rich with natural oils, so it's always best to use them fresh if possible.
+Lime leaves are rich with natural oils, so it's always best to use them fresh if possible.
 This is tricky for anyone living outside South East Asia though.
-Luckily, various processing techniques enable kaffir lime leaves to be transported round the world, where they are sold in specialist ingredient shops.
-It's possible to buy preserved, frozen or powdered kaffir lime leaves, though they are most widely available in dried, or freeze-dried form.
+Luckily, various processing techniques enable makrut lime leaves to be transported round the world, where they are sold in specialist ingredient shops.
+It's possible to buy preserved, frozen or powdered lime leaves, though they are most widely available in dried, or freeze-dried form.

 The leaves' verdant, citric flavours work beautifully with fish dishes, as demonstrated by Murchison's Bream with galangal broth or Rankin's Thai-style haddock in a bag, as well as shellfish recipes like Ainsworth's Mussel broth, and greens like pak choi or pickled cucumber.

-As with lemon and lime, the kaffir leaves also work in a sweet context alongside flavours like coconut, cardamom and papaya.
+As with lime zest and juice, lime leaves work in a sweet context alongside flavours like coconut, cardamom and papaya.
 They can also be infused into sugar syrups - perfect for gin cocktails, or with a local spirit like sugar cane Mekhong.

 Get in touch